Landscape Architecture (LARC)College of Agriculture and Natural Resources

 2139 Plant Sciences Building, 301-405-4359

-Director: D. Myers (Assoc Prof & Coordinator), D. Nola (Instructor & Assoc Coordinator)
+Director: D. Myers (Director, Graduate Program Chair, & Assoc Prof), D. Nola (Instructor & Undergraduate Coordinator)

 Associate Professors: C. Ellis, D. Myers, J.B.
 Sullivan

-Assistant Professors: V. Chanse, K. Cook (Asst Prof), B. Kweon
+Assistant Professors: V. Chanse, K. Cook, B. Kweon

 Lecturers: A. Anderson, A. Ison, J. Leonard